BME-MIT-IET/iet-hf-2024-lajkabospoverdbyc3tin/ManualTesting/manualTesting.md

     Move Saboteur1 Pipe12
 Expected Result:

-    Confirmation message indicating that Saboteur1 has moved to the repaired pipe.
+    Saboteur1 moves to Pipe12
 Result:

-    Game ended with Mechanics winning
+    Saboteur1 moves to Pipe12
 Status:

-    Failed
+    Passed

 ------------
 ### Test 24: Mechanic tries to move to a pipe that is broken and then repaired